SherineAwad/multiomicsGRN/README.md

 ---
-# 🛑 PART A: Preprocessing of scRNA
+# 🛑 PART A: Preprocessing of scRNA and scATAC
 ---

 This step performs **cell-level preprocessing, dimensionality reduction, clustering, and visualization** for single-cell RNA-seq data.